TheoDgb/URLCustomDiscs/README.md

 │   └── lib/...
-├── plugins/                    (create it if not already done) │   ├── MCytDISC/               (automatically created when the plugin is loaded, plugin folder) │   │   ├── music/              (automatically created when creating a custom disc, used to download and convert YouTube music to Ogg)
+├── plugins/                    (create it if not already done) │   ├── MCytDISC/               (automatically created when the plugin is loaded, plugin folder) │   │   ├── music/              (automatically created when creating a custom music disc, used to download and convert YouTube music to Ogg)
-│   │   ├── discs.json          (automatically created when creating a custom disc, stores information about custom discs) │   │   └── config.yml          (automatically created when the plugin is loaded, allows you to configure the resource pack server)
+│   │   ├── discs.json          (automatically created when creating a custom music disc, stores information about custom music discs)
+│   │   └── config.yml          (automatically created when the plugin is loaded, allows you to configure the resource pack server)
 │   └── MCytDISC-1.0-1.21.0.jar (download the MCytDISC plugin)
 ├── yt-dlp.exe